 You at 9 weeks pregnant

-Most women will start to put on some weight at this stage, which is normal.
-But most won’t have a noticeable baby bump yet.
+You might start to put on weight at this stage, which is normal.
+But you probably won’t have a noticeable baby bump yet.

 Headaches are common.
 You can take paracetamol according to the instructions on the packet.

-If you’re taking any other medicines, check with your health professional that these are safe for your baby.
+If you’re taking any other medicines, check with your doctor or midwife that these are safe for your baby.
 This includes prescribed medicines, vitamin or herbal supplements, and medicines from chemists and supermarkets.

-Also, nausea peaks around this time.
-Talk with your health professional if you're struggling with nausea, or there are health problems or changes that are really bothering you.
+Nausea peaks around this time.
+Talk with your doctor or midwife if you’re struggling with nausea, or there are health problems or changes that are really bothering you.

-You’re more prone to dental infections during pregnancy, so take extra care of your teeth and gums.
+You’re more likely to get dental infections during pregnancy, so take extra care of your teeth and gums.
 Use soft toothbrushes and dental floss.
 Consider seeing your dentist for a check-up.

 Pelvic floor muscles

 The pelvic floor is a group of muscles and ligaments that support the bladder, uterus and bowel.
-It’s recommended that all women exercise their pelvic floor muscles every day to prevent weakness and improve strength.
+It’s recommended that you exercise your pelvic floor muscles every day to prevent weakness and improve strength.

 Your baby when you’re 9 weeks pregnant

-- The embryo is about 1.7 cm long, from head to tail.
+- Your baby is about 1.7 cm long, from head to tail.

 - The head looks much more like a baby’s head now, although it’s big compared to the rest of the body.
 The facial features are more defined.
 The external and middle ear are taking shape, but babies can’t hear until about 24 weeks.

-- Tiny blood vessels are visible underneath the embryo’s transparent skin.
+- Tiny blood vessels are visible underneath your baby’s transparent skin.

 - Your baby’s skeleton is starting to form.